b-brankovics/UNIX-for-bio/doc/intro.md

 # Introduction to bioinformatics

-Bioinformatics is a fairly wage definition.
+Bioinformatics is a fairly vague definition.
 In some sense it contains everything that is related to biology and is done on a computer.

 Like working in the lab it is a good idea to keep notes of what we do